 These bottles were intended to be returned to the factory to be used again, but no doubt many were broken by children to retrieve the colorful marble inside.
 With so many contours and narrow corners, this bottle seems as if it would been difficult to wash and re-use.
 Despite these limitations, the Codd stopper bottle and its imitators became the most widely used in England and Australia.
 In America most bottlers preferred the Hutchinson stopper, a rubber and wire plunger inside the bottle sealed by the pressurized liquid in a similar way.

 On my recent trip to India I only saw these bottles rarely, and only in old-fashioned soda carts like this one.
-As I said, on my last trip these bottles were everywhere.
+As I said, on my first trip decades ago, these bottles were everywhere.
 Because the soda water was sterilized, it was a safe drink for foreigners and I must have drunk hundreds of bottles of it, while my boyfriend drank the sweeter stuff, mostly orange.
 There were no plastic water bottles anywhere to be seen.

 By the way, these citrus soda carts are a brilliant idea.
 Delicious fresh lemon or lime sodas are made by mixing the plain soda water with freshly squeezed local citrus and local cane sugar, which is far better for you than our current sweeteners in North America.
-(High fructose corn syrup, which is unnatural, molecularly different and recently incontrovertibly linked to obesity, hasn’t been forced on India yet by the aggressive American corn industry.)
+(High fructose corn syrup, which is molecularly unnatural and recently linked to obesity, hasn’t been forced on India yet by the aggressive American corn industry.)
 Handmade lemon soda drink is far better than our soda pop here, and healthier too as long as the bottles are fully dried before refilling.
 Lastly it’s far better for the environment than anything we’re doing now.
 Plastic!
 Re-melting aluminum!
 Melting down glass!
 Argh.

 You can see from the photo the sheer variation in colour of the bottles, suggesting many, many iterations.
 Also the fact that many of them are very chipped on the bottom.
 They have all been reused many, many times.